Skip To Main Content

 Insurance Compensation Fund

 You may be entitled to compensation from the fund in the unlikely event that AIG Europe S.A. cannot meet its obligations.
 The maximum amount that could be available in respect of any sum due to a policyholder is 65% of the sum due or €825,000, whichever is the lesser.
+However, in the case of third party motor insurance claims, where an insurer is in liquidation the fund will make a payment of 100% of an award.
 Further information on the Insurance Compensation Fund is available on the Central Bank of Ireland website.

 How We Use Personal Information